Ricky Hatton, former world boxing champion, dies at 46

 Friends of Hatton were quick to pay tribute Sunday morning.

-“Today we lost not only one of Britain’s greatest boxers, but a friend, a mentor, a warrior, Ricky Hatton,” said another former world champion, Amir Khan on X.
+“Today we lost not only one of Britain’s greatest boxers, but a friend, a mentor, a warrior, Ricky Hatton,” former world champion, Amir Khan, posted on X.

 “Rip to the legend Ricky Hatton may he rip,” former heavyweight champion Tyson Fury said in an Instagram post, with photos of the pair together.
 “There will only ever be 1 Ricky Hatton. can’t believe this so young.”